Dheemanth07/M.A.V.I.S/README.md

 ## License

-This system architecture is distributed openly under the provisions of the **ISC License**.
+This system architecture is distributed openly under the provisions of the **MIT License**.